ruby/rdoc/RI.md

     "grep . | less"
     ```

-- Examples that involve gems assume that gem `nokogiri` is installed.
+- An example that involves a gem assumes that gem `nokogiri` is installed.

 ## Modes